WilliamQLiu/williamqliu.github.io/_posts/2019-04-06-ruby-debug-pry.md

   Yes in VSCode, add a Breakpoint, then 'Edit Breakpoint', then set your example like [here](https://code.visualstudio.com/docs/editor/debugging#_conditional-breakpoints`)
-__Data Breakpoints__ - debugger breaks when the variable is a certain value __Logging__ - Just `puts` or log info can really help, especially for distributed systems
+__Data Breakpoints__ - debugger breaks when the variable is a certain value __Logging__ - Just `puts` or log info can really help, especially for distributed systems __Git Bisect__ - if you know a good and bad commit, narrow down what changes happened since then